huangyoujianarch-source/YSM-Project/README.md

 ---

-## 🎯 Key Insight
+## Key Insight

 > The biggest challenge is not performance — it is participation.

-**59.35% of participants (2,484 individuals) show no engagement at all**, revealing a critical gap in program adoption.
+**59.35% of participants (2,484 individuals) show no engagement in goal-setting programs at all**, revealing a critical gap in goal-setting programs adoption.

 ---